waldyjoe/waldyjoe.github.io/_research/warehouse.md

 Highlights:
 The RHCR algorithm proposed in [1] can produce high-quality solutions for **1,000 agents** (= **38.9% of the empty cells** on the map) for simulated warehouse instances.
-The videos shown at the top of the page show the performance of 800 agents on the same map with traditional single-agent solver and RHCR.
+The videos shown at the top of the page show the performance of 800 agents on the same map with traditional single-agent solver and RHCR, and the figure on the left summarizes the throughput results with different numbers of agents.

 Relevant publications:
 [1] [rolling-horizon collision resolution](https://jiaoyangli.me/publications/LiAAAI21lifelong).